-Nevertheless, the Federal Administrative Court confirmed in a leading case decision of 21 December 2017 that the asylum seeker can rely on the correct application of the Dublin responsibility criteria, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.157
+Nevertheless, the Federal Administrative Court confirmed in a leading case decision of 21 December 2017 that the asylum seeker can rely on the correct application of the Dublin responsibility criteria, in line with the CJEU jurisprudence in Ghezelbash and Mengesteab.
+165

 Indicators: Dublin: Legal Assistance ⊠ Same as regular procedure 1.
 Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
-Do asylum seekers have access to free legal assistance on appeal against a Dublin decision in practice? ☐ Yes ☐ With difficulty ☐ No ◆ Does free legal assistance cover ☐ Representation in courts ☐ Legal advice
+Do asylum seekers have access to free legal assistance on appeal against a Dublin decision in practice? ☐ Yes ☐ With difficulty ☐ No ❖ Does free legal assistance cover ☐ Representation in courts ☐ Legal advice

 The right to free administration of justice is enshrined in the Federal Constitution and the Asylum Act.
-158 Nevertheless, restrictive practices regarding free legal advice have been observed in Switzerland in the past, during the first instance procedure as well as during the appeal procedure.
+167 Nevertheless, restrictive practices regarding free legal advice have been observed in Switzerland in the past, during the first instance procedure as well as during the appeal procedure.
 Therefore, in the Dublin procedure just as in the regular procedure, legal assistance is in most cases provided by independent legal advisory offices that are part of NGOs.
-The test phase constitutes an exception to this, as statefunded free legal assistance is guaranteed to all applicants whose procedures are carried out in the test centre in the trial taking place in Zurich (see section on Accelerated Procedure: Legal Assistance).
+The test phase constitutes an exception to this, as statefunded free legal assistance is guaranteed to all applicants whose procedures are carried out in the test centres in the trial application of the new asylum procedure law, taking place in Zurich and Boudry (see section on Accelerated Procedure: Legal Assistance) and will be guaranteed in all Dublin-cases in the new Swiss asylum procedure from 1 March 2019 onwards.

 The relatively short time limit of 5 working days for lodging an appeal against a Dublin transfer decision constitutes another obstacle to the access to legal assistance.
-This seems especially problematic with regard to the remote federal accommodation centres ("Aussenstellen").159 These accommodation facilities are usually located in remote zones - and therefore far away from independent legal advisory offices that are usually situated in urban areas - and they are used in most cases to accommodate applicants in a Dublin procedure.160
+This seems especially problematic with regard to the remote federal accommodation centres ("Aussenstellen").
+These accommodation facilities are usually located in remote zones - and therefore far away from independent legal advisory offices that are usually situated in urban areas - and they are used in most cases to accommodate applicants in a Dublin procedure.
+169